TingyiZhang/pl-mriunet_ser/README.rst

 Description
 -----------

 ``mriunet_ser`` (ser for serial) is a ChRIS-based application that trains and inferences multiple subjects using 3D U-Net (`pl-mricnn <https://github.com/FNNDSC/pl-mricnn>`_) in a sequential order.
-It is designed for docking the output of `pl-mgz2labels <https://github.com/TingyiZhang/pl-mgz2labels>`_ and saving the tedious, repetitive process of training and inference using brain MRI label-wise data.
+It is designed for docking the output of `pl-mgz2labels <https://github.com/TingyiZhang/pl-mgz2labels>`_ and saving time of the tedious, repetitive process of training and inference using brain MRI label-wise data.

 Usage